harshlal028/webauthn/Security-&-privacy-self-review:-WebAuthn-Large-Blob-Extension.md

 14. How does this specification distinguish between behavior in first-party and third-party contexts?

     Large blobs does not change how WebAuthn treats first-party vs third-party contexts.
 For specific guidance on webauthn & iframes, see [Using Web Authentication within iframe elements](https://w3c.github.io/webauthn/#sctn-iframe-guidance).
-For a general discussion on credential management, see [Cross domain credential access](https://w3c.github.io/webappsec-credential-management/#security-credential-access) and [Origin confusion](https://w3c.github.io/webappsec-credential-management/#security-origin-confusion).

 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

+    Similar to how [discoverable credentials](https://w3c.github.io/webauthn/#discoverable-credential) already work, it is not possible for a relying party to know if the authenticator does not support the feature, or the user agent (or user) denied consent.
+It should not be possible then to infer the user is in a private session from this extension.

     Storing a large blob will leave information that outlasts the incognito session.
-Chrome already has a warning for incognito mode when storing a discoverable credential (practically speaking, a requirement for large blobs) and tells the user of this fact.
-Other than that, the feature works the same.
+This matches the existing behaviour for discoverable credentials.
+Chrome already has a warning for incognito mode when storing a discoverable credential (which is effectively a requirement for large blobs) and tells the user of this fact.

 16. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?